 AA Health Insurance strives to consistently provide outstanding service and valuable insurance products to meet the needs of our AA Membership base, and Kiwis alike.

 At AA Health, we think the health of New Zealand is our country's most valuable asset but often Kiwis protect their belongings before they protect themselves.
 We want to change that mindset to help New Zealander's get access to quality health care when they need it, for a healthier New Zealand.

 - We aim to explain everything in plain English, so you can make an informed decision without having to translate jargon.

 - We are proud to have been voted by Kiwis as Highly Commended in the Health Insurance category of the Reader's Digest Trusted Brand survey from 2017-2019.

 AA Health Insurance is a partnership between The New Zealand Automobile Association Incorporated (AA) and nib nz. nib nz underwrites AA Health Insurance's products.

-Our website provides general information about our products and services to help you make choices when it comes to protecting the things in life that really matter.
-The information doesn't take into account your personal circumstances, needs or goals and is not intended to be financial advice.
+Our website provides general information about products and services to help you make choices when it comes to protecting the things in life that really matter.
+The information doesn’t take into account your specific financial situation, needs or goals and is not intended to be financial advice.

 Financial Strength Rating